pivotal/docs-tap/getting-started/customize-dev-portal.md

     tanzu package available list --namespace tap-install | grep tpb.tanzu.vmware.com
     ```

-- Have an instance of the canonical Tanzu Developer Portal.
+- An instance of the canonical Tanzu Developer Portal.

     To get the fully-qualified domain name for the portal, run: